pwittrock/kubebuilder-workshop-prereqs/README.md

         - `kubebuilder init --domain k8s.io --license apache2 --owner "My Org"`
           - enter `y` to have it run dep for you
           - wait for `dep` to download the go library dependencies (takes ~3-5 minutes)
-    - (for workshop only) **copy the helper functions from [this sample code](https://github.com/pwittrock/kubebuilder-workshop/blob/master/pkg/controller/mongodb/helpers.go)**
+    - **for workshop only:** copy the [helper functions](https://github.com/pwittrock/kubebuilder-workshop-prereqs/blob/master/pkg/util/util.go)

+## Verify your project is setup

+- Run `make` from the project

 ## Supplementary Resources